Mendrisio

 Mendrisio ([menˈdriːzjo]; Mendrís [menˈdriːs]) is a municipality in the district of Mendrisio in the canton of Ticino in Switzerland.

 Mendrisio is the seat of the Accademia di Architettura of the university of Italian-speaking Switzerland (USI).

 The municipality was boosted in size on 4 April 2004 when it incorporated the former municipality of Salorino.
 On 5 April 2009 it incorporated the former municipalities of Arzo, Capolago, Genestrerio, Rancate and Tremona.
 On 14 April 2013 the former municipalities of Besazio, Ligornetto and Meride merged into the municipality of Mendrisio.

-Mendrisio is served by Mendrisio railway station.
+Mendrisio is served by Mendrisio railway station and Mendrisio San Martino railway station.

 History

 Mendrisio was first mentioned in 793 as Mendrici and was also known by its German name, Mendris though this name is no longer used.
 However, the area was inhabited during the Roman era.
 Around thirty tombs, a villa and coins from a Roman settlement have been discovered in the area.
 Following the collapse of the Roman Empire, Mendrisio was the center of a Lombard district and grew into a town.
 During the Middle Ages, several fortifications were built on the valley floor between the Porta S. Giovanni and the Moree river.
 In the Late Middle Ages the Torriani family built their castle on the rocky hills above the town.
 Mendrisio became an independent town in the County of Seprio in 1140.
-The County was taken over by Como three decades later in 1170.
+The county was taken over by Como three decades later in 1170.
 Como ruled over Mendrisio until 1335, when Como was brought under Milan's control.
 Mendrisio then remained under Milanese control until 1402.
 At some point in the 15th century, the town was given as a fief to the Rusca and Sanseverino families.

 In the late 15th and early 16th century, the Swiss Confederation canton of Uri began expanding down into the Leventina valley.
 After a number of setbacks, by 1512 Uri and the rest of the Confederation captured the city of Lugano and incorporated the Landvogtei of Mendrisio.
 Nine years later, in 1521, the Swiss Confederation established a system of shared responsibility over the Italian Bailiwicks and appointed a bailiff to manage Mendrisio.
 Mendrisio remained a conquered territory with limited autonomy and rights until the 1798 French invasion and the creation of the Helvetic Republic.